enkidevs/curriculum/sql/dml/intro-dml/intro-delete.md

 ## Practice

-Removing records from a table is done using the ??? keyword.
+Removing records from a table is done using which keyword?

+???

 - DELETE
 - REMOVE